Woodrats in El Paso TX and Anthony NM

-Woodrats are solitary, nocturnal rodents and occur from Arizona, Texas, California to South Dakota and Nebraska.
-They are best known for their attraction to interesting, shiny objects.
+Woodrats are solitary, nocturnal rodents that are known for their attraction to interesting, shiny objects.
 When woodrats encounter a bullet casing, coin, soda can tab, or article of jewelry, they will carry it until they encounter another, more interesting object leaving behind the old and departing with the new.
 This behavior also earned them the names “packrat” and “trade rat.”
 Woodrats occasionally nest in buildings, feeding on available food within the structure, but most often they continue to feed outside.

-Woodrats are most often found in pinyon-juniper woodlands, chaparral, and desert scrub plant territories.
-Their nests are often bulky, exposed and constructed out of sticks, cactus, and other organic debris.
+Woodrats build bulky, exposed nests constructed out of sticks, cactus, and other organic debris.
 Woodrats have been observed moving into homes and other buildings under construction.
 They are excellent climbers and may find their way into attics, spaces between walls, and rock overhangs.
 Once inside, woodrats have the same tendencies for gnawing and property destruction as do the more common structural rats and mice.
-Large stick nests beneath a porch, in a wood shed or attic are signs of the presence of a woodrat.
+Large stick nests beneath a porch, in a woodshed or attic are signs of the presence of a woodrat.

 Around the nation, woodrats are considered a pest of very minor occurrence; however, at times when these rodents access homes, they can create problems by shredding mattresses and upholstered furniture for lining nests.
 Woodrats can be an important factor in the transmission of certain diseases and parasites such as fleas.
 Their role in transmitting disease is considered minor, although dead or dying woodrats should not be handled with bare hands.